 🙋♀️ How Your Real Estate Agent Can Help

-When we put together a comprehensive report about the value of your property, we look at things like any upgrades you’ve made to the house, recently sold homes in your neighborhood, and current real estate market statistics.
+When the Hoagland Group puts together a comprehensive report about the value of your property, we look at things like any upgrades you’ve made to the house, recently sold homes in your neighborhood, and current real estate market statistics.
 We have years of experience that we put to use to help you get an accurate home value.

 Once we have a solid idea of the value of your home, we’ll get started helping you come up with an asking price that appeals to potential home buyers in the area.
 There is a special consideration that is needed when setting the asking price that many people miss.
 Your price must be on target to hit the buyers who are looking for your house.
 A few hundred dollars too high or too low can place you in the wrong price search range for some buyers.
 Details like this can make all the difference between a successful sale and a home that sits too long on the market.